 We’ve said it before and we’ll say it again… there’s no need to cram in front of the Trevi fountain with dozens of others.
 There’s no joy in discovering a new place from the top of a crowded, commercial tour bus.
 Come on, rebels.
 Do you really want to find a place on that packed beach, where all you can see are pieces of plastic and hordes of tourists?
 Maybe in this Covid-19-riddled world, our message will resonate louder and clear.

 Let’s all be changemakers

-You see, as part of the travel industry – one of the industries impacted the most by the Covid-19 crisis – we have a responsibility to rethink travel and tourism so that it can be a force of good in the future.
+You see, as part of the much-impacted travel industry, we have a responsibility to rethink travel and tourism so that it can be a force of good in the future.
 This dialogue is especially pertinent as the world opens up again, slowly but surely.

 Covid-19 has been a shock to the system.
 To all systems.
 But amidst all the craziness, we’ve witnessed so much altruism.
 We’ve witnessed people connecting (virtually and otherwise), helping each other out, and uniting on the basis of a shared humanity.
-Holidays have been generously offered to healthcare workers, ordinary citizens have taken it on themselves to collect and distribute food to the elderly, and donations for victims and survivors are skyrocketing.
+Holidays have been generously offered to healthcare workers.
+Ordinary citizens have taken it on themselves to collect and distribute food to the elderly.
+Donations for victims and survivors are skyrocketing.
 Not a bad side of the new normal now, is it?

 However, while so much has been altered for the better, there’s always a question that looms overhead: what if old habits return?

 Can’t lie, that is a big possibility.
 And here’s where we all must play our part.
 Travel enthusiasts, bloggers, business owners, policy makers, and regular locals – we must band together to make sure the gains made are not lost.
 Make sure our positive change of mindset is permanent, even if it means foregoing short-term profit for long-term sustainability and widespread prosperity.